Fanny Ardant

 Fanny Marguerite Judith Ardant (born 22 March 1949) is a French actress and film director.
-She is the recipient of numerous accolades, including two César Awards and a Lumières Award.
+She is the recipient of numerous accolades, including two César Awards and a Lumière Award.

 Early life

-Ardant was born in Saumur, Maine-et-Loire, France, to a military attaché father.
+Ardant was born on 22 March 1949, in Saumur, Maine-et-Loire, France, to a military attaché father.
 She grew up in Monaco until age 17, when she moved to Aix-en-Provence to study at the Institut d'études politiques d'Aix-en-Provence.
 In her early twenties, her interest turned to acting and in 1974 she made her first appearance on stage.